matthewp/haunted/readme.md

 ##### Virtual components and `this`

 You'll notice that in the above examples, we're using the fat arrow syntax.
-This is due to virtual components not being attached to any actual custom elements, therefore, `this` never points to anything negating the purpose of using the function syntax.
+This is due to virtual components not being attached to any actual custom elements, therefore, `this` never points to anything which negates the purpose of using the function syntax.

 ### Hooks